boltops-tools/ufo/docs/_reference/ufo-task.md

 ## Skipping Docker

 The `--no-docker` option is useful.
 By default, the `ufo task` command will build the docker image.
 The docker build process usually is the part that takes the most time.
 You can skip the docker build process after building it at least once.
-This is a faster way to run a bunch of commands with thesame Docker image.
+This is a faster way to run a bunch of commands with the same Docker image.
 Example:

     ufo task hi-web -c uptime # build at least once ufo task hi-web --no-docker -c ls # skip docker for speed